LeNPaul/full-circle/_posts/2019-09-10-kicked-facebook-addiction.md

 It’s clear though, that manipulating the habit loop is a powerful tool in changing and building habits, and the goal is to ultimately be able to recognize true triggers and routines, and to be able to manipulate these as desired.

-Maybe in the past when I tried manipulating the habit loop, I just didn’t pick the right triggers.
+In the past when I tried manipulating the habit loop, I just didn’t pick the right triggers.
+The lesson learned here is that experimentation is required to find the right cue, routines, and rewards.